 - Staging and Production deployment

 As an example, let’s say a developer is working on a new feature for your app.
 Your developer checks out some source files from GitHub, makes changes in the IDE and builds a new code artifact like a Java JAR or WAR file.
-Right from the IDE, with just a few clicks, your developer can register the code artifact with appLariat and deploy the application to the company’s development cloud for unit testing.
+Right from the IDE or command line, your developer can register the code artifact with appLariat and deploy the application to the company’s development cloud for unit testing.
 Of course, appLariat supports upgrading your applications in place utilizing many common deployment strategies.

-With appLariat’s simple three step process, you’ll bring cloud native capabilities to your existing applications quickly and without the need for costly re-architecture.
+With appLariat’s simple three step process, you’ll bring cloud and container-based continuous delivery to your existing applications quickly and without the need for costly re-architecture.
 With appLariat you’ll:

 - Automate containerization, deployment and management of your existing applications